UNINETTSigma2/documentation/training/events/2025-spring-best-practices-tools.md

 ## Episode 1: 21/01/2025 (10:00-12:00 CET)- How to parallelize independence tasks on HPC

-**Content:** The focus will be on how to convert a for-loop (Python or R script) to a workflow (e.g. Snakemake), short introduction to snakemake and a supercomputing concepts and moving your workflow from laptop to supercomputer.
+**Content:** Sometimes you need to run many similar calculations.
+Instead of running them one after the other and managing many job scripts or writing elaborate shell scripts, we will learn how to run them potentially at the same time using a workflow manager without writing many job scripts.
+We will demonstrate and practice this using [Snakemake](https://snakemake.github.io/).
+If your calculation is a for-loop in Python or R and it takes too long to run, this session is for you.

 **Registration**: Please register at this link